easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 incidents in anesthesia @cite roth2007anesthesia @cite Morgan2006Clinical .
 Disconnections, which are effectively leaks, can be complete or partial.
-Some of these failures are modeled in the engine by changing a resistance value based on the severity.
-Figure 5 shows the resistance value that is set based on the insult severity and will be referenced throughout the rest of this section.
+Some of these failures are modeled in the engine by changing a resistance value based on the severity. @figureref {AnesthesiaLeakResistance} shows the resistance value that is set based on the insult severity and will be referenced throughout the rest of this section.
 We have chosen a resistance of 1000 cmH2O-s/L to be associated with a fully open switch (closed valve) and a resistance of 0.001 cmH2O-s/L to represent a fully